World leaders warn Israel against ‘catastrophic’ Rafah ground offensive

 ‘Stop and think seriously’

-On Monday, British Foreign Secretary David Cameron said Israel should “stop and think seriously” before launching its ground invasion of Rafah.
+British Foreign Secretary David Cameron said Israel should “stop and think seriously” before launching its ground invasion of Rafah.

-Asked whether Israel had breached international law, he said: “We think it is impossible to see how you can fight a war amongst these people.
+Asked whether Israel had breached international law, he said on Monday: “We think it is impossible to see how you can fight a war amongst these people.
 There’s nowhere for them to go.”

 Alexander De Croo, the prime minister of Belgium, said any Rafah operation could generate an “unmitigated humanitarian catastrophe”, as did Annalena Baerbock, the foreign minister of Germany, one of Israel’s staunchest allies.